Cohane History, Family Crest & Coats of Arms

 Early History of the Cohane family

-Another 224 words (16 lines of text) covering the years 1803, 1839, 1868, and 1891 are included under the topic Early Cohane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cohane research.
+Another 90 words (6 lines of text) covering the years 1803, 1839, 1868, and 1891 are included under the topic Early Cohane History in all our PDF Extended History products and printed products wherever possible.

 Cohane Spelling Variations